 Document Control

-Documenting business processes is an essential function of a QMS.
 It allows an organization to provide consistent service and results for their customers while increasing productivity by providing a centralized database of business activities.
-Simply having the documents is not enough, however.
-Maintaining the documents and ensuring that, as processes change, documentation is updated to reflect those changes is imperative.

 Following ISO Document Management standards as a guide, you can create a QMS platform using Microsoft SharePoint and the Power Platform—leveraging business tools for which many organizations already have a license today.